readmeio/rdme/documentation/commands/openapi.md

     You do not need to include a file extension (i.e., either `custom-slug.json` or `custom-slug` will work).
 If you do, it must match the file extension of the file you're uploading.

-  --useSpecVersion  Use the version specified in your API definition
+  --useSpecVersion  Use the OpenAPI `info.version` field for your ReadMe project version

-    If included, use the version specified in the `info.version field in your OpenAPI definition.
-This is mutually exclusive with `--version`.
+    If included, use the version specified in the `info.version` field in your OpenAPI definition for your ReadMe project version.
+This flag is mutually exclusive with `--version`.

   --version=<value>  ReadMe project version

     Defaults to `stable` (i.e., your main project version).
-This is mutually exclusive with `--useSpecVersion`.
+This flag is mutually exclusive with `--useSpecVersion`.
 ```

 ## `rdme openapi validate [SPEC]`